 Yes.
 This was once a bit of a grey area prior to Sweden updating its gaming laws with many unlicensed gaming sites still accepting customers, but now the law is clear.
 As long as you stick with licensed Sweden betting sites, it is perfectly legal to play online as an adult.

 Most Popular Sports: Swedes enjoy a variety of sports that are available to bet at just about every online sportsbook.
 Football is the most popular sport, and the First Division of Swedish Football matches are heavily bet.
 Ice hockey is also popular and has several divisions.
 The most popular league is Swedish Elite League and is considered to be one of the top hockey leagues in the world.

 Depositing & Withdrawing for Swedes

-Other options include direct bank transfers, e-wallets and certain types of prepaid cards.
+Credit and debit cards are among the simplest options for Swedes, but you also have other options such as direct bank transfers, e-wallets and certain types of prepaid cards.
 Neteller and Skrill are two well-known options that allow you to store money online, transfer it to any betting site and receive payouts.
 You can fund your e-wallet with a credit card, debit card or transfer straight from the bank.

-Future of Online Gambling in Sweden
+A Brief History of Gambling in Sweden